katanaml/katana-skipper/README.md

 https://pypi.org/project/skipper-lib/
 ```

+* **[OCI](https://github.com/katanaml/katana-skipper/blob/master/README-OCI.md)** - deployment guide for Oracle Cloud

 ## Usage

-You can use Skipper engine to run Web API, workflow and communicate with a group of ML microservises implemented under services package.
+You can use Skipper engine to run Web API, workflow and communicate with a group of ML microservices implemented under services package.

 ## License